circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 ## Environment Variables

 In CircleCI 2.0, all defined values are treated literally.
-When defining configuration variables like `working_directory` or `images`, you will not be able to interpolate other variables.
 However, you **can** interpolate a variable within a command by setting it for the current shell.